 To start a PhD, you must meet the academic requirements.
-If you do not have English as your first language, you will also have to meet the "Standard level" of UCL's English language requirements before accepting an offer of a PhD position and starting studies at UCL.
+If you do not have English as your first language, you must also meet the "Standard" level English language requirements before starting your studies.

 To apply, you need to do TWO things: